There are sometimes good reasons for connecting two air compressors.

 However, if your air tool has a greater demand for compressed air than the compressor can deliver you will use air in the tool at a greater rate than the compressor can supply it, and even though the compressor is running, since it cannot keep up with the demand of the air tool, the tank pressure will keep dropping until there is not enough compressed air to run the air tool.

 To use a higher demand air tool you will need a bigger compressor.
 Or, connecting two air compressors to the same air line to the tool, if you have a couple of small air compressors around, might work.

-By installing a check valve in the line between the secondary air compressor and the tee of the primary compressor, this will prevent air from the main tank from flowing back into the secondary tank and, if the secondary compressor is not running, air could be lost from that compressors unloader valve.
+By installing a check valve in the line between the secondary air compressor and the tee of the primary compressor, this will prevent air from the main tank and compressor from flowing back into the secondary tank and, if the secondary compressor is not running, air could be lost from that compressors unloader valve.

 The image above is of a simple, in-line, check valve for compressed air.
 It’s also known as a non-passing valve.
 If you Google air check valve you will find many sources with a variety of attachment options.

 With the male thread on either end of the check valve in the image, installation is not complex.
 Note the arrow on the body.
 That shows the direction that the compressed air can flow through this valve.
 Take a care not to install it backwards!